 In and through Christ by the Spirit we are grafted into “the bigger story that God is telling” and nothing can overcome “the love of God that is in Jesus Christ our Lord” (Rom.
 8:39).

 These are just some of my thoughts about what it means to be consumers of art from a Christian perspective, but feel free to give your own thoughts on the matter.
 Let’s keep this conversation going!
-Feel free to comment below or message me and also check out my free e-book, Echoes of Beauty: A Study In Christian Aesthetics, which dives deeper into all these matters.
+Feel free to comment below or message me.

 Be sure to come back in a few weeks when we’ll finish our discussion on my personal aesthetic as we talk about how everyone, artist or not, can take part in bringing beauty into this world.